SAP/openui5-docs/docs/OData_V2_Model_6c47b2b.md

 >

 > Note:
 > The ODataModel uses the `$skip` and `$top` URL parameters for paging.
-It is possible that data is modified between two paging requests, for eample, entities can be added orremoved and this may lead to data inconsistencies.
+It is possible that data is modified between two paging requests, for example entities could be added or removed, and this may lead to data inconsistencies.
 >
 >